Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Identify SOX 404 scope with significant accounts + disclosures + assertions + locations Which accounts, disclosures, assertions, locations, and IT systems are in scope for SOX 404 ICFR testing under PCAOB AS 2201 + AS 2110 risk assessment?
+Identify SOX 404 scope - significant accounts, disclosures, assertions and locations Which accounts, disclosures, assertions, locations and IT systems are in scope for SOX 404 ICFR testing under the PCAOB AS 2201 and AS 2110 risk assessment?
 Human Auditor

-Scope identification under PCAOB AS 2201 paragraph 10-12 plus AS 2110 risk-based assessment requires legal + audit judgement on materiality thresholds (typically 5% of pre-tax income or 0.5% of total assets), significant accounts (revenue, AR, inventory, fixed assets, AP, accrued liabilities, debt, equity, taxes), relevant assertions (existence + occurrence, completeness, valuation + allocation, rights + obligations, presentation + disclosure), location selection (per AS 2201 paragraph B10 multi-location considerations), plus IT general controls scope.
-Auditor + management apply scoping with documented rationale plus rolling-baseline comparison year-over-year
+Scope identification under PCAOB AS 2201 paragraph 10-12 and AS 2110 risk-based assessment requires legal and audit judgement on materiality thresholds (typically 5% of pre-tax income or 0.5% of total assets), significant accounts (revenue, AR, inventory, fixed assets, AP, accrued liabilities, debt, equity, taxes), relevant assertions (existence, completeness, valuation, rights and obligations, presentation and disclosure), location selection under AS 2201 paragraph B10, and the IT general controls scope.
+Auditor and management scope it together with a documented rationale and a year-over-year rolling baseline.

 Decision Record